+Get started in the largest trade in the construction industry.
+You’ll need good problem-solving skills, a solid work ethic and the ability to work on your own or as part of a team.
 When you graduate, you’ll be qualified for jobs with construction companies, general contractors and subcontractors, or in the maintenance departments of school boards, health districts, mining operations and government departments.

-Carpentry is a 30-week certificate program offered at Saskatchewan Polytechnic Moose Jaw campus and Saskatchewan Polytechnic Prince Albert campus.
+Carpentry is a 32-week certificate program offered at Saskatchewan Polytechnic Moose Jaw campus and Saskatchewan Polytechnic Prince Albert campus.
 You’ll get the basic training you need to get a job in the trade by building practical knowledge and skills in:

-Learn by Building
+Learn by building

 When you graduate, you’ll have the skills you need to work in a wide range of construction jobs.
 Look for work with general contractors, interior/exterior subcontractors and framing contractors.
 There are jobs in homebuilding and renovations, commercial construction, at industrial mining and manufacturing facilities, and with health, education, municipal and government departments.
 Get your journeyperson’s ticket and you could move into supervisory, management, sales and teaching positions.